What are Chat APIs?

-With remote interactions and communications on the rise, it’s now crucial to give users an in-app way to chat.
+With remote interactions and communications on the rise, giving users an in-app way to chat is crucial.
 This lets them stay engaged with your experience by connecting with others directly rather than turning to third-party messaging apps for their communication needs.
 Thankfully, for modern developers, implementing chat across devices and platforms is simpler than ever.
-Chat APIs make it easy to create complex, multi-channel chat with responsive and reliable performance and full feature sets, all without the time and expense of building in-house.
+Chat APIs make it easy to incorporate chat along with the features and real-time functionality your users expect in your apps and websites without the time, expense, and roadblocks of building in-house.

 In this article, we’ll explore:

 The best practices for leveraging chat APIs for your unique use case.

 How developers and users benefit from chat APIs.

 Guidelines to evaluate and choose the right chat API provider for your needs.

 After finishing this guide, you'll understand why a chat API is necessary to create an engaging, fully-featured application, and you’ll be equipped to find one that suits your exact needs.

 A chat API is an application programming interface that provides access to a cloud-based infrastructure with the features to build real-time chat experiences that scale.
 Chat APIs are usually offered as a service and can be easily embedded in an application using a chat SDK (Software Development Kit).

 In contrast to a messaging API, which focuses on SMS and MMS messaging, a chat API focuses entirely on providing features built on web-based instant messaging, such as HTTPS and other protocols.